 Suits against ParaGard manufacturers allege that warnings for ParaGard were “vague, incomplete or otherwise whole inadequate” when it came to addressing the actual risks associated with the implant.

 ParaGard is not the first long-term birth control making headlines for injuring women.
-Two Bayer contraception products, Essure and Mirena also led to similar injuries and requiring surgery for removal.
+Two Bayer contraception products, Essure and Mirena, also led to similar injuries and required surgery for removal.

 What are the common ParaGard injuries?

 Women with the ParaGard T380A may have suffered significant damage from the birth control medication.
 In lawsuits against Teva Pharmaceuticals, hundreds of women allege that the defective contraceptive medication caused the following IUD damages:

 - IUD expulsion or falls out of the uterus

 - Migration to other parts of the body

 - Organ damage